David McKee: Writer and illustrator

 McKee produced several characters who formed the basis of book series, including Elmer the Patchwork Elephant.
 Elmer was first published by Dobson Books in 1968, and was re-issued by Andersen Press in 1989.
 His 29 Elmer books have sold more than 10 million copies and have appeared in more than 60 languages being adapted as a stage play and an animated series.
 The character has spawned a range of merchandise, including soft toys, from London Emblem and Elmer board books.
 McKee illustrated the songs "Toy Boy" and "Lonely Alcoholic" in singer-songwriter Mika's extended play Songs for Sorrow.
 One of McKee's earliest books, Six Men (1972, 2011), teaches how a war can develop.

 He illustrated books by other authors, including some of the more recent Paddington Bear books.
 He also illustrated books written by his mother, Violet McKee, and by his son, Chuck McKee.

+He also published books under the pseudonym Violet Easton.